Exotic Dehn twists on sums of two contact 3-manifolds: Monopole Floer homology and families of contact structures

 We apply now the above considerations to a special case.
 Let $(Y, \xi )$ be a closed contact $3$-manifold with a contact form $\alpha$, and let $(X, \omega ) $ be the \textit{symplectisation} $X = [1, + \infty ) \times Y$, with the exact symplectic form $\omega = d (\frac{t^2}{2} \alpha )$.
 The structure $J$ is chosen to be invariant under the Liouville flow, and the associated Riemannian metric on $X$ is conical.
 We now bring into the picture a family of contact structures $\xi_u$ parametrised by $U = \Delta^n$, to which we would like to associate an element in the Floer chain complex of $-Y = \partial X$.
 Here $\Delta^n$ is the standard $n$-simplex.
 We equip our family $\xi_u$ with corresponding contact forms $\alpha_u$.
 This gives a family $\omega_u$ of symplectic structures on $X$.

 The construction now proceeds by forming a manifold $Z^+$ by gluing the cylinder $Z = (- \infty , 0 ] \times Y$ with the symplectic manifold $X$.
 We extend all metrics $g_u$ over to $Z^+$ in such a way that they all agree with a fixed translation-invariant metric on the cylinder $Z$.
 Then the bundle $S^+$, together with its splitting $S^+ = E \oplus E K_{J}^{-1}$, extends over $Z^+$ naturally in a translation-invariant manner.
 The $U$-family of metrics and spin-c structures thus constructed on $Z^+$ are independent of $u$ over $Z$, so we have effectively trivialised our data over the cylinder end $Z \subset Z^+$.
 In order to extend the Seiberg-Witten equations over $Z^+$ we cut off the perturbation term on the right-hand side of the equations so that it vanishes on the cylinder end $Z$.
 This way, we have a $U$-parametric family of Seiberg-Witten equations over $Z^+$, and natural boundary conditions for these equations (modulo gauge) are \begin{itemize} \item on the cylinder $Z$ solutions should approach a translation-invariant solution $\mathfrak{a}$ (a generator of the "to" Floer complex $\widecheck{\mathrm{C}} (- Y , \mathfrak{s}_\xi ) $, i.e. $\mathfrak{a}$ is an irreducible or boundary stable monopole on $-Y$) \item on the symplectic end $X$ solutions should approach the configuration $(A_u , \Phi_u )$. \end{itemize} This way we obtain parametrised moduli spaces of solutions By introducing suitable perturbations we may achieve the necessary transversality \cite{yo} and $M([\mathfrak{a}] , \Delta^n ) $ will be $C^1$-manifolds of finite dimension.
 At this point we note that, because of the gauge-invariance of the equations, a different choice of trivialisations $\Phi_u$ would yield diffeomorphic moduli spaces.
-When the index of $\pi$ is $-n$ then solutions to the equations will occur only over a finite number of isolated points $u$ in the interior of $\Delta^n$, and the signed count of these gives a number $\# M([\mathfrak{a}] , \Delta^n ) \in \mathbb{Z}$.
+The connected components of $M ( [\mathfrak{a}] , \Delta^n )$ where the index of $\pi$ is $-n$ consist of a finite number of isolated points lying over values in the interior of $\Delta^n$, and a signed count of these points gives an integer $\# M([\mathfrak{a}] , \Delta^n ) \in \mathbb{Z}$.
 We organise these counts into a Floer chain $\psi (\Delta^n )$ The assignment $\Delta^n \mapsto \psi (\Delta^n )$ can be made into a chain map from the complex of singular chains on $\mathcal{C}(Y , \xi )$.
 Taking homology yields the families invariant (\ref{fc}).
 The analytic underpinning that make all the above rigorous are discussed in \cite{yo}, and are essentially no different than those of \cite{monocont,taubesestimates}.